Australia

 Court Liquidation

-To initiate a court liquidation process, a creditor will serve a Statutory Demand on the company.
+To initiate a court liquidation process, a creditor will serve a Statutory Demand on the company and may need to complete the necessary bankruptcy form before proceeding to court.
 If the company fails to pay the sum demanded within 21 days of the making of a statutory demand, the creditor may proceed to make a winding up application via court.
-Following a winding up hearing the court may order the appointment of a liquidator.
+Following a winding up hearing the court may order the appointment of a liquidator, often referred to as a bankruptcy trustee in this context, to oversee the dissolution of the company.

 If you would like to have a confidential discussion on what options might be suitable for you, please contact your local William Buck Restructuring and Insolvency expert.